OnlyPaperT/FireFormer_dataset/README.md

 The second API allows users to input live sensor data and receive a combined CNN + Transformer + DST-based fire status.

+You can either:
+- 🔄 **Link your real-time sensor setup** to the API for continuous decision-making, or
+- 📤 **Upload your own sensor dataset** in `.csv` format to simulate and test fire predictions.

 <p align="center">
   <img src="Main_dst.PNG" width="420"/>
 </p>